automvc/bee/README.md

 PreparedSqlLib support selectMapList method.

 fix bug for ExecutableSql.
-transfer the the field of 'order by' .
+transfer the the field of 'order by'.
 fix null bug in create() of ObjectCreatorFactory.
 fix bug for max column number(excel in bee-ext).